Cane toads (Bufo marinus, Bufonidae) naturally occur in the southern USA and the tropics of South America.

 Cane toads can be identified as follows:

-Please [ click here ] to see (and hear) the difference between some of our native frogs and cane toads.
+See (and hear) the difference between some of our native frogs and cane toads

 If handling cane toads, take care not to come in contact with the poison.
 Venom exudes from the parotoid glands above the shoulders and toads have been reported to spray venom a short distance.
 Always use rubber gloves.

 What can you do?